-Through the 2022 comprehensive review, Willis Towers Watson identified areas of the Corporation's executive compensation program that continue to lag the market.
-As a result, the MRCC recommended making stepped changes to base salaries, annual incentive plan targets and long-term incentives targets for certain executive positions, to position the Corporation closer to the general market and the targeted range of its comparator group.
-These recommendations were approved by the Board effective January 1, 2023.
-The MRCC also recommended changes to the Corporation's Executive Share Ownership Policy (see "Equity ownership guidelines and disclosure"), which were approved by the Board effective February 16, 2023.
-The Corporation intends to continue its stepped approach to ensuring that executive compensation is market competitive.
+Through the 2024 comprehensive review, Willis Towers Watson identified areas of the Corporation's executive compensation program that continue to lag the market.
+As a result, the MRCC recommended changes to: (i) base salaries, (ii) annual incentive plan targets and long-term incentives targets for certain executive positions, (iii) annual incentive plan and long-term incentive plan performance criteria and (iv) annual incentive plan and long-term incentive plan retirement criteria, to position the Corporation closer to the general market and the targeted range of its comparator group, to broaden and provide different metrics to which the Corporation's short-term and long-term incentive plans are based and to support longer term retention and assist with transitions for retirements.
+These recommendations were approved by the Board effective January 1, 2025, except changes to base salaries, which were approved effective February 13, 2025.